barleybobs/homeassistant-ecowater-softener/README.md

 ## Installation

+#### Home Assistant helpers

+You need to manually create a couple of helpers in Home Assistant to help the integration to manage the ability to edit the time scans between updates.
+By default is set to 30 minutes but you can increase or decrease it according to your needs.
+You can create them using configuration.yaml or using the UI.

+1. Create an input_number to be able to edit this update interval.

+   input_number:
+     ecowater_update_interval:
+      name: "Update Interval for Ecowater"
+      min: 1
+      max: 120
+      step: 1
+      unit_of_measurement: "minutes"
+      icon: "mdi:timer"
+      initial: 30  # Valor por defecto de 30 minutos

+2. Create an input_button to save the changes once you have edited the update interval.

+   input_button:
+     ecowater_save_interval:
+      name: "Save Update Interval for Ecowater"
+      icon: "mdi:content-save"

 #### HACS
 1. Go to HACS -> Integrations -> Click +
 1. Search for "Ecowater Softener" and add it to HACS